aldrinm/recipes-korny-info/_recipes/lamb-masala-curry.md

 ---

 NOTE: If you can't find bassar, you might want to add a little more chilli powder, but I suggest adding it at the end of cooking to taste

+Tested using the instant-pot - and I forgot to thicken with yoghurt!
+The taste was great.